pan-yu-zurich/pan-yu-zurich.github.io/_pages/about.md

 I am Postdoctoral Researcher in the Chair for Services and Operations Management at the University of Zurich.

-My research interests include sports economics, experimental economics, and the application of advanced artificial intelligence techniques in economic research.
-Through integrating deep learning and computer vision with experimental methods, my studies transform everyday scenarios into controlled laboratories for investigating human behavior and decision-making in sports, AI trust, and organizational settings.
+My research interests include sports economics and experimental economics.

 # 📰 News
-- My football paper is online in the Journal of Economic Psychology!!!
+- I will present my tennis paper at IMEBESS!
+See you in Valencia!
+- I will visit Osaka University this Summer!

 # 🔬 Research